• Recipes

 • Cooked Ham - Just like in the episode, I cut cooked, thin sliced ham into small 1" squares.
 You can use either honey ham or smoked ham.

-• Sweet Pickle Chips - I like the texture and flavor of bread and butter pickles which works well with the salty ham.
+• Sweet Pickle Chips - I like the texture and flavor of bread and butter pickles, which work well with the salty ham.
+The Midnight Diner uses what could be sliced cucumber, but a pickled cucumber is more likely.
+Try my asian style quick pickled cucumber and omit the lemon for a more authentic flavor.

 And for the Japanese Mayonaise: